Ohmnivore/HeadRush/README.txt

 Auto-saved settings (client and server)
 Custom entities supported for mapping
 Reliable and unreliable networking channels
-Networked sprites *
+Networked sprites
 Networked sound *
 Networked particle system *
-Networking flow control for optimal packet delivery *
+Networking flow control for optimal packet delivery (+packet aggregation and fragmentation)

 All in all I tried to give the server the power to change nearly every aspect of the game without